An experiment in theater originally presented by That Uppity Girl Productions , Theater YinYin, and The Weeksville Heritage Center in July 2015

-Daughters of the bayou
+Daughters of the Bayou

-A night of music and theater took place July 18th at the Weeksville Heritage Center in Brooklyn, NY.
+A night of music and theater took place July 18th, 2015 at the Weeksville Heritage Center in Brooklyn, NY.

 Originally, Weeksville was one of America's first communities of free blacks during the 18th and 19th centuries.
-Today, historic houses dating back to the late 1860's have been restored and interpreted to represnt three historical eras, enabling visitors to better understand the evolving history of this visionary community.
+Today, historic houses dating back to the late 1860's have been restored and interpreted to represent three historical eras, enabling visitors to better understand the evolving history of this visionary community.